SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/validate-security-tokens.md

 * The token was issued to this user
 * That user has granted the application access to the listed operation

-# How to validate security tokens
+## How to validate security tokens

 Security token validation is an important step to ensure the token has not been compromised between SuperOffice sending it and you receiving it.

-Performing validation is a straight-forward process that must occur for each response that was signed by SuperOffice.
+Performing validation is a straightforward process that must occur for each response that was signed by SuperOffice.

 There are a couple of options to perform the actual validation:

 1. Orchestrate the validation code yourself.
-    * May or may not require physical [SuperOffice certificates][7].
-Alternatively you can use the [OpenID Connect metadata endpoint][8] to get the public certificate information from the jwks_uri property.
+    * May or may not require physical [SuperOffice certificates][4].
+Alternatively, you can use the [OpenID Connect metadata endpoint][8] to get the public certificate information from the `jwks_uri` property.

 2. Use [SuperOffice.Online.Core][6] NuGet package for .NET Framework.
-    * This required [SuperOffice certificates][7].
+    * This requires [SuperOffice certificates][4].

 3. Use [SuperOffice.WebApi][9] NuGet package written for .NET Standard 2.0.
     * This uses the [OpenID Connect metadata endpoint][8].